2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 Emerald Pools

 A family favorite because of the stream which gently flows over the cliffs and forms several pools.
-There are two pools the lower emerald pool and the upper emerald pool.
+There are two pools, the lower emerald pool and the upper emerald pool.

 - Difficulty – Moderate